 - Finding Support

-The many advances in HIV treatment in the past 25 years have led to the approval of more than 40 drugs to fight HIV, including several once-a-day combination pills containing two or more HIV drugs.
+The many advances in HIV treatment since the 1987 approval of the first HIV medication have led to the development of many drugs to fight HIV, including once-a-day combination pills containing two or more HIV drugs.
 This is a remarkable accomplishment.
 Most importantly, using these drugs in effective combinations is helping many people control their HIV and live long, healthy lives.
-Unlike in years past, HIV is no longer a death sentence; instead, it now can be much more like living with a chronic, but manageable, condition that has little effect on life expectancy.
+Unlike in the past, HIV is no longer a death sentence; instead, it now can be much more like living with a chronic, but manageable, condition that has little effect on life expectancy.

 In order for HIV drugs to do their job properly, you need to do yours!
 It is very important that you take your drugs exactly as they are prescribed.
 That means taking the correct amount (dose) at the right time(s), and as directed (e.g., with any food or medication restrictions).
 This is called adherence.